 Skip resides in Manhattan, with his wife Ilana, as do their children, Ittamar, & Aileen and Shai, and one grandson.

 Jeffrey Wolman is an attorney, accountant, and owner and CEO of Wolman Wealth Management Inc., a business management firm that services primarily those in the entertainment business including actors, writers, directors and producers, which he founded in 1991.
 He and his wife Lesley are very active members of the Los Angeles Jewish community including involvement with the Jewish Federation of Los Angeles and formerly as board members of Sinai Temple of Los Angeles.
-Jeffrey previously served as board chair of Sinai Akiba Academy, the largest Solomon Schechter day school in North America, and currently serves as the treasurer and on the Executive Committee of Milken Community Schools Board of Trustees.
+Jeff previously served as board chair of Sinai Akiba Academy, the largest Solomon Schechter day school in North America, the Treasurer and the Executive Committee of Milken Community Schools Board of Trustees.
+He is also on the Leventhal School of Accounting at USC Advisory Board and on the West Coast International Leadership Council for the University of Toronto.
 Lesley is development chair for Camp Ramah in California and on the board of the Zeigler Rabbinical School at the American Jewish University.
-Jeffrey’s Jewish identity was cemented at Camp Kadimah in Halifax, Nova Scotia, his home town.
+Jeff’s Jewish identity was cemented at Camp Kadimah in Halifax, Nova Scotia, his home town.
 He attended Camp Kadimah as a camper for five years and was then on staff for five years, culminating in his position as director of the senior camp, Camp Machar at Camp Kadimah.
 Lesley is a product of Hebrew Day School in Winnipeg, Manitoba and Camp Massad in Winnipeg.
 They both graduated from the University of Toronto and currently live in Los Angeles.
 Their son Yale and daughter Serena spent several summers as campers and staff members at Camp Ramah in California.

 Vice President, Marketing and Engagement